 Statistical data isn't just interesting trivia.
 It's important information that can be used to analyze and report on health trends and issues.
 It is also the basis for virtually all of the research conducted in the social sciences such as economics, political science, and sociology.
 These records are also required to prove eligibility for many programs and services, such as a driver's license, passport, or Medicaid.
-As a convenience, verifying the facts of birth is now available electronically for Medicaid and the DOT's driver services.

-Much of lowa's health history can be told through the "numbers" and the Bureau of Health Statistics helps ensure they "add up" to a healthier future.
+Much of Iowa's health history can be told through the "numbers" and the Bureau of Health Statistics helps ensure they "add up" to a healthier future.

-Did you know?
+Did You know?
 Health Statistics are provided to public health research projects approved by the Research and Ethics Review Committee.
-Data are provided from lowa records and from the national file maintained by the National Center for Health Statistics, which is a compilation of all state data files.
+Data are provided from Iowa records and from the national file maintained by the National Center for Health Statistics, which is a compilation of all state data files.

-Why are Health Statistics important to promoting and protecting the health of Iowans?
+Why are Health Statistics important to protecting and improving the health of Iowans?